Laravel-Bangladesh/docs/eloquent-relationships.md

 <a name="querying-relationship-existence"></a>
 ### Querying Relationship Existence

 When accessing the records for a model, you may wish to limit your results based on the existence of a relationship.
 For example, imagine you want to retrieve all blog posts that have at least one comment.
-To do so, you may pass the name of the relationship to the `has` method:
+To do so, you may pass the name of the relationship to the `has` and `orHas` methods:

     // Retrieve all posts that have at least one comment...
     $posts = App\Post::has('comments')->get();